Showing posts with label Diana Ross. Show all posts

 When it first came out, I was just disappointed in Mahogany and its waste of a one-of-a-kind natural resource like Ross.
 Now, given that she has made so very few films, I find myself grateful that there exists at least one film where Diana Ross gets to delve into Joan Crawford/Faye Dunaway territory and give her fans exactly the kind of excessive, camp-tastic drag show her recording artist persona has always played upon.

-Miss Ross Killin' it.
+Miss Ross - Killin' it.

 Beyonce, JLo, Lady Gaga, Katy Perry...the whole lot.
-They should be thankful as hell young Diana isn't around.
+They should be thankful as hell that young Diana isn't around.
 They'd all be eating her dust and chilling in her shade.

 THE STUFF OF FANTASY

 Because the full title of the song is Theme from Mahogany (Do You Know Where You're Going To?)
 I always assumed it was composed for the film.
-While researching this post I found out that Thelma Houston actually recorded the song first (with slightly different lyrics), back in 1973!
+While researching this post, I found out that Thelma Houston actually recorded the song first (with slightly different lyrics) back in 1973!
 You can listen to it HERE

 THE STUFF OF DREAMS

 Representation matters.
 And if a film as seriously flawed and inherently silly as Mahogany matters at all (and it does), it's as an alternative vision of African-Americans onscreen.
-I always like thinking back on how powerful and inspiring the glamorous images in Mahogany must have appeared to young people in the 70s (I didn't see it until the '80s), raised exclusively on blacks in films depicted as maids, butlers, slaves, and criminals.
+I always like thinking back on how powerful and inspiring the glamorous images in Mahogany must have appeared to young people in the '70s, young Black girls in particular, who rarely got the opportunity to see someone who looked like them onscreen revered for their beauty.
 That's why I always give this movie a great deal of credit even while not considering it to be very good.
-And yet, while I greatly admire Diana Ross as a role model, Mahogany has never earned any points for the double-sided message it sends to young women.

 That's comedy writer Bruce Vilanch under all that hair

-Especially when compared to the lofty, “uplift the race” ambitions of smug, self-satisfied, defender of the downtrodden, small-time politician, Brian Walker.
+Especially when compared to the lofty, “uplift the race” ambitions of smug, self-satisfied defender of the downtrodden, small-time politician Brian Walker.
 A man who, when not reproaching Tracy for actually having thoughts and ideas that are not specifically his own, spends his time using one arm to pat himself on the back for his altruistic impulses, the other to start brawls with political hecklers.
-Instead of Brian and his dismissal of her dreams representing the kind of narrow-minded people Tracy needs to get away from, Brian is presented as the savior of her literal and figurative "soul".
+Instead of Brian and his dismissal of her dreams representing the kind of narrow-minded people Tracy needs to get away from, Brian is presented as the savior of her literal and figurative "soul."
 And so, at the film's fade-out, Tracy, having left behind Rome and her successful career, is (I can only assume) to be applauded for being mature enough to choose love over a job, and for taking Brian’s Curse of the Cat People proclamation: “Success is nothing without someone you love to share it with!” to heart.

-I guess in In a way, it's kind of good that Mahogany isn't a better film.
+I guess, in a way, it's kind of good that Mahogany isn't a better film.
 Were it a movie people took seriously, they might actually have paid attention to its message.
 As it stands, Mahogany is much like a great many real-life fashion models: exciting, beautiful, stylish, a tad overdressed, but without too much to say that's of substance.

 BONUS MATERIAL